-A Russian cosmonaut, actress, and film producer on Tuesday have reached the International Space Station to film segments for a movie.
+A Russian cosmonaut, actress, and film producer on Tuesday reached the International Space Station to film segments for a movie.

 Roscosmos cosmonaut Anton Shkaplerov, actress Yulia Peresild, and producer Klim Shipenko lifted aboard Russia’s Soyuz MS-19 spacecraft from the Baikonur Cosmodrome in Kazakhstan at 4.55 a.m.
 EDT (2.25 p.m.
 Tuesday, India time).